utPLSQL/utPLSQL/docs/userguide/annotations.md

 ```sql
 select * from table(ut.run(a_tags => 'api,fast,-complex'));
 ```
-The above call will execute all suites/contexts/tests that are marked with any of tags `api` or `fast` except those suites/contexts/tests that are marked as `complex`
+The above call will execute all suites/contexts/tests that are marked with any of tags `api` or `fast` except those suites/contexts/tests that are marked as `complex`.
 Given the above example package `ut_sample_test`, only `ut_sample_test.ut_test` will be executed.

-**Note:**
-Tags must follow the below naming convention:

-- tag is case sensitive
-- tag can contain special characters like `$#/\?-!` etc.
-- tag cannot be an empty string
-- tag cannot start with a dash e.g. `-some-stuff` is **not** a valid tag
-- tag cannot contain spaces e.g. `test of batch`.
-To create a multi-word tag use underscores or dashes e.g. `test_of_batch`, `test-of-batch`
-- leading and trailing spaces are ignored in tag name e.g. `--%tags(  tag1  ,   tag2  )` becomes `tag1` and `tag2` tag names

 ### Suitepath